How to Plan Your Freight with Changing Timelines

 If your goods need to be delivered urgently (or sooner rather than later), you should typically select air freight as your method of shipment.
 Further, see if a direct route is available to avoid any transhipment delays.
 Airfreight is, however, more expensive so consider whether this is an expense you are willing to outlay.

-Our shipping and freight specialists at ICE Cargo have demonstrated expertise in planning complex shipping timelines for imports and exporters.
+Our shipping and freight specialists at ICE have demonstrated expertise in planning complex shipping timelines for imports and exporters.